vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 + **build_list**
 + **create_list**

-Every once in a while in situations where you want to have multiple instances of some factory “created” without much fuzz, these will come in handy.
+Every once in a while in situations where you want to have multiple instances of some factory without much fuzz, these will come in handy.
 Both methods will return an array with the amount of factory items specified.
 Pretty neat right?

 **Ruby:**